-Once infected, mould develops often moving from the tip to base of the ear.
+Once infected, mold develops often moving from the tip to base of the ear.
 Severely infected ears can look mummified when the ear husk and cob fuse together.
-Mould colour can begin as white, but characteristically turns a dark-red or pink colour.2
+Mold color can begin as white, but characteristically turns a dark-red or pink color.2

 Gibberella also infects stalks following pollination via wounds in the stalk and through the roots and causes the lower stalk to softened and become straw-colored as plants die.
 Pith tissue disintegrates leaving the vascular strands in tact.
-The inside of a rotted stalk has a pink to red discolouration.
+The inside of a rotted stalk has a pink-to-red discoloration.
 Small, blue-black fungal bodies called perithecia form on the surface of the lower stalk and can be easily scraped off.

-Perithecia are produced between temperatures of 5°C and 30°C and relative humidity ranging from 75.5% to 100%.
-However, they do not mature and produce spores until temperatures are between 20°C and 25°C with relative humidity between 85% and 100%.3 The spores can be spread by air or rain splash.
+Perithecia are produced between temperatures of 41°F and 86°F and relative humidity ranging from 75.5% to 100%.
+However, they do not mature and produce spores until temperatures are between 68°C and 86°C with relative humidity between 85% and 100%.3 The spores can be spread by air or rain splash.

-High yield scenarios favour Gibberella; however, there are differences between corn products and their susceptibility to the disease.
-Disease pressure is influenced by the timing of silking, weather, and insect pressure.
-Therefore, it is likely to see field to field variability in disease pressure.
+High-yield scenarios favor Gibberella; however, there are differences between corn products and their susceptibility to the disease.
+Disease pressure is influenced by the timing of silking, weather and insect pressure.
+Therefore, it is likely to see field-to-field variability in disease pressure.

 Deoxynivalenol (vomitoxin or DON) levels in grain can reduce feed quality and prices at elevators.
 DON levels may be greater in corn products planted later in the season.4 A mycotoxin test is recommended to check on loads coming in this fall as DON levels should be 5 ppm for beef and feedlot cattle older than 4 months.
 DON levels are to be 1 ppm for swine, young calves, and dairy animals.5 Mycotoxins are concentrated in the dust and lighter, shriveled kernels, and contaminated grains should be cleaned to remove these fine particles.
 If the corn is to be used for silage, it is recommended to have a mycotoxin test as well.